St Paul's Cathedral, London

 “The speed of heat up has greatly improved.
 Previously it would take a week to heat the cathedral up from cold, but now it only takes one day, the heating runs 24/7 on weather compensation.”

-Weather compensation means a small outdoor sensor is fitted to adjust heating controls according to outside temperature changes to ensure more efficient operation of the heating system.
+Weather compensation means a small outdoor sensor is fitted to adjust heating controls according to outside temperature changes to ensure more efficient operation of the commercial heating system.

 “Since the installation, we have found that we have managed to reduce gas consumption by close to 40%.
 This means that we have not only reduced our carbon footprint but have also benefited from significant savings on our gas bill, well above our initial project target.”

 The challenge to provide an energy efficient and compact heating solution to be fitted to an old heating system without changing St Paul’s Cathedral’s building structure was successfully met.
 Space restrictions were overcome by choosing a modular boiler system to allow installation flexibility and access.
 Thanks to multiple water heater sizing options and their quick recovery time, the peaks in hot water demand in a short period of time were met whilst taking plant room space into account.